<< prev - page 1 of 2 - next >>

 A WAR STORY - THE STORY OF MAJOR BEN WHEELER AND THE KINKASEKI POW CAMP - From the National Film Board of Canada, this moving film was produced and directed by Anne Wheeler.
 It is based on the diaries of her father, Canadian doctor Ben Wheeler, written during his internment in the infamous Japanese prisoner-of-war camp at Kinkaseki Taiwan during World War II.
 This feature-length docudrama is a glowing account of the spirit and the will to survive physical and mental suffering.
 The film is comprised of newsreel footage, interviews and dramatic re-enactments.
 Time 81mins 50 sec.

-Allied POWS Under the Japanese - This is a site developed by Roger Mansell for the study of Allied POWs under the Japanese in WWII.
-The site contains POW camp lists with links to camp details, rosters, and photographs.
+Allied POWS Under the Japanese - This is a site developed by the late Roger Mansell for the study of Allied POWs under the Japanese in WWII.
+The site contains POW camp lists with links to camp details, rosters, and photographs for most of the POW camps all across Asia.
 It has a lot of articles of interest for POW research."

 C.O.F.E.P.O.W. - Children (& Families) of the Far East Prisoners of War - UK